Search Waypoint Resources

 About Emilia D’Anzica

 Emilia is a Senior Technology Business Leader with more than 15 years in the tech industry.
-She serves as the Vice President of Customer Success at Qordoba, an online platform designed to create and publish content locally to over 100 markets across the globe.
+She is the founder of Customer Scale Advisors, helping companies build and grow their customer success programs and teams.
 Leveraging extensive comprehension of and talent for customer success and company growth strategies, she focuses on digital transformation, building customer success teams from scratch, creating professional service packages for scale, creating company cultures, and putting effective operations and processes in place.
 Emilia holds a Trans-Global Executive MBA from Saint Mary’s College of California and a Bachelor’s Degree from the University of British Columbia.
 She is PMP and Scrum certified.
 Emilia lives in San Francisco, CA with her husband and daughters.

 *Photo by Matthew Sleeper